By Rachel Damiani and Ted Spiker

 Why does it matter?

-Fascia’s main functions are helping coordinate the body’s movements, position in space, and fluid flow throughout the body.
+The main functions fascia include helping to coordinate the body’s movements, it’s position in space, and the fluid flow throughout the body.

 Beyond movement conditions, fascia may also be involved in a variety of unexpected health conditions and diseases, including cancer, lymphedema, and gastrointestinal distress.

 Specialized massage and bodywork techniques encourage fascia to become more pliable, lymphatic fluid flow to improve, and decrease swelling.
 Similarly, releasing fascia could help reduce gastrointestinal distress, including constipation, bloating and acid reflux.
 Source: www.washingtonpost.com